MaisonMai/main/MOBILE_DEPLOYMENT.md

 2. Tap the Share button (square with arrow pointing up)
 3. Scroll down and tap "Add to Home Screen"
 4. Tap "Add" in the top right corner
-5. The Hinted app icon will appear on the home screen
+5. The Maison Mai app icon will appear on the home screen

 **Note**: iOS requires Safari browser for PWA installation.